TriLinder/RedditManager/README.md

 Due to the [API changes made by Reddit](https://www.reddit.com/r/apolloapp/comments/13ws4w3/had_a_call_with_reddit_to_discuss_pricing_bad/), and their ridiculous prices, it's no longer feasible for this project to exist.
 Nor do I want to support their platform any longer.

 If, by any chance, you still want to use this application, you'll need to provide your own API client ID in the `config.json` file.
 But I can't provide any assurance, that this app will work into the future.
-I highly recommend considering switching to an alternative platform, like [Lemmy](https://join-lemmy.org/).
+I highly recommend considering switching to a different platform, like [Lemmy](https://join-lemmy.org/) or [Kbin](https://kbin.pub/).

 ---